madfam-io/plinto/apps/api/docs/project-docs/SDK_IMPLEMENTATION_SUMMARY.md

 ### **Integration with Main Package**
 - ✅ SDK utilities exported in main `app/__init__.py`
-- ✅ Available for import: `from plinto import BaseAPIClient, ClientConfig`
+- ✅ Available for import: `from janua import BaseAPIClient, ClientConfig`
 - ✅ Backward compatible with existing API structure
 - ✅ No breaking changes to current functionality